NLCaceres/Angular-Infection-Prevention/README.md

 Employees and Reports routes.
 Once these go up, report creation and data collection (biggest functionality of the app) can begin.
 From there, build upon data analysis and data reporting.

+## Questions/Problems

+Currently using express in-app to have the angular app serve itself the static files required.
+Having a separate backend app, how can I send the static dist folder from there instead.
+Proxy seems to only work for local dev, so hmm